Oklahoma HVAC Training Schools & Certification

 No one can accuse Oklahoma of having a boring climate.
 The weather cycles include a varied mix of long, hot summers; short, cold winters; high humidity; flash floods; droughts; tornadoes; and thunderstorms.
 It goes without saying that Oklahomans rely on heating, venting, and air conditioning (HVAC) to stay comfortable indoors throughout the year.

-According to the Bureau of Labor Statistics (BLS May 2020), 4,280 Oklahomans were employed as HVAC installers, mechanical, and maintenance workers.
+According to the Bureau of Labor Statistics (BLS May 2024), 4,820 Oklahomans were employed as HVAC installers, mechanical, and maintenance workers.
 In general, HVAC workers use their skills to install, maintain, and repair equipment and systems that control air quality and temperature.
 One job may require putting wiring and piping for an installation.
 The next job might require testing components and circuitry.
-Technicians need to be familiar with how components such as motors, belts, fans, filters, and valves function as part of a complete system.
+Technicians need to be familiar with how components such as motors, belts, fans, filters, and valves function within a complete system.

 This guide explores the thriving HVAC industry in the Sooner State, including discussions of salary prospects and accredited training programs.